PoojaShylaja/Hospitality_Domain/README.md

 ### Task

-Toanalyzed AtliQ Grands’ performance over the past 3 months, identifying revenue trends and key factors.
+To analyze AtliQ Grands’ performance over the past 3 months, identifying revenue trends and key factors.
 The goal is to provide actionable insights for revenue management decisions so that it can regain its market share and revenue.

 ### Data